 - I have tests only to show what happens to call sites.
 I never relied on tests to verify any step.

 - I would be equally comfortable (and safe) performing this on entirely untested code with thousands of call sites.

 We identified our domain abstraction and wrote it down.
 At this point our naming is done.

 In the real world it probably took me a week or so to get through this whole process (at a total time cost of 30 minutes spread across that week).
 I find missing names one at a time, create them, and get them up to the honest level.
 After doing that 4-6 times in one area area I upgrade each of those names up to does the right thing (through complete on the way).
 After I do that 2-3 times the intent becomes clear and I upgrade the names.

 And every so often I see primitives lying around or duplicate sequences of statements that operate on the same variables.
 When all the names around are intent-revealing, the missing Whole Value becomes obvious.
 It often requires 2-5 flurries of creating intent-based names before a whole area is intent-revealing.

 I introduce a new domain abstraction.
 Usually, I introduce 3-5 of them in a single quick flurry.
 The code rapidly changes across the project to use the new abstraction in about 60% of the applicable cases.
 Then slow change happens over another week or two as the abstraction proves to be valuable.
 It attracts new operations and cleans up the other applicable cases.

-Are you ready to start a learning path to adopt this whole approach to legacy code?
-The next step is to learn how to apply this whole approach in short steps that each provide value and can be mastered.
+Next up: learn how to apply this whole approach in short steps that each provide value and can be mastered.